elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 We'll walk through initial explanations to give you just enough information about the fundamentals and concepts so you can be productive.
-But there are other books that will provide considerably more depth when it comes to learning the languages themselves:
+But there are other books that will provide more depth when it comes to learning the languages themselves:

 - [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir)
   by Dave Thomas